The Trendelenburg Position is a position in which the patient is laid supine, with the head declined to an angle between 30-45 degrees.

 The Trendelenburg position is most often used in surgical procedures of the lower abdomen, pelvis and genitourinary system as it allows gravity to pull the abdominal contents away from the pelvis.
-It is also very effective in reducing and prevent exacerbation of abdominal and inguinal hernias as it avoids putting further downward pressure on the hernia1.
-It is also often used as part of a Modified-Valsalva Maneuver in cardioversion of Supraventricular-Tachycardia2.
+The position is also very effective in reducing and preventing the exacerbation of both abdominal and inguinal hernias.
+This is because it avoids putting downward pressure on the hernia1, which in turn reduces stress on the weakened tissues.

-The patient may lose their reference to level ground, and the declined level is often greater than many anticipate, causing them panic as their head drops further beyond their comfort levels.
-For this reason, it is recommended that the nurse instructs the patient to hold the bed rails for added security and peace of mind, and if possible, allow the patient to look sideways where they can see the floor or a bench to reorient themselves to level ground.
+The patient may lose their reference to level ground, and the declined angle may be greater than they anticipate, causing them panic as their head drops further beyond their comfort levels.
+It is recommended that the nurse instructs the patient to hold the bed rails for added security and peace of mind, and if possible, allow the patient to look sideways where they can see the floor or a bench to reorient themselves to level ground.

 Variants of Trendelenburg’s Position

 - 1.Buchwald H. Three helpful techniques for facilitating abdominal procedures, in particular for surgery in the obese.
 Am J Surg.
 1998;175(1):63-64.